wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/7-exercise-activity-feed.md

 await sendActivityMessage();
 ```

 At this point, you're ready to test the activity feed notification code.
-Save your changes to the **tab.tsx** file.
+Save your changes to the **MsGraphTeamworkTab.tsx** file.

 ## Build and test the application